lvsteve/langchain-omop-agent/README.md

   - Data quality monitoring

 These tools will enhance the data pipeline by:
+- Enabling mapping of new data sources into OMOP-CDM format
 - Providing better data quality insights
 - Automating ETL processes
 - Ensuring data consistency